 In Korea, kimbap is the ideal to-go food – the equivalent of a sandwich where I come from.
 Ask a Korean to do some word association with the word “kimbap” and you’ll inevitably get “picnic” quickly thrown in there – hence this article running during the perfect picnic weather season.
 And dipping kimbap in wasabi and soy sauce would clearly gain you the bewildered stares of your Korean dining counterparts.

-There are a few essential ingredients that you will find in just about every kimbap: marinated radish (단무지), scrambled eggs (계란말이) and julienned carrots (당근).
-Then comes the addition of one or more of three mystery meats: a spam-like substance deceptively called “ham” (햄), artificial crab (맛살) and fish cakes otherwise known as odeng (오뎅).
+There are a few essential ingredients that you will find in just about every kimbap: marinated radish (단무지), scrambled eggs (계란말이), and julienned carrots (당근).
+Then comes the addition of one or more of three mystery types of meat: a spam-like substance deceptively called “ham” (햄), artificial crab (맛살), and fish cakes otherwise known as odeng (오뎅).
 If you don’t like any of those, remember to request they be left out when ordering at a restaurant.

 Drug Kimbap 마약김밥

 When the narcotics officers bust open a roll from Drug Kimbap, there won’t be anything inside but carrots and leeks.
 Nevertheless, this kimbap restaurant hidden inside Gwangjang Market has throngs of loyal customers who find the food strangely addictive.
 Rock and roll for W2,500.
 Gwangjang Market, 6-1 Yeji-dong, Jongno-gu, Seoul.

 Kimbap Heaven 김밥천국